All Episodes

 What's the top of your agenda for, you know, do you think we're going to have a government shutdown?

-Um I want them to stand firm on spending.
+I want them to stand firm on spending.

-I want them to stand firm on securing our borders, which are an unmitigated disaster costing this country billions and billions of dollars.
+I want them to stand firm on securing our borders, which are an unmitigated disaster, costing this country billions and billions of dollars.

-Um they don't want to have a shutdown.
+They don't want to have a shutdown.

-Um I don't think that's a productive thing if we can avoid it.
+I don't think that's a productive thing if we can avoid it.

 But they also recognize that our border is in complete crisis.

-And, you know, after Joe Biden tried to take a victory lap a few months ago for small declines in the number of border crossings, as you frequently see during that time of year, you now have record high numbers, and the chaos just continues to deepen.
+And, you know, after Joe Biden tried to take a victory lap a few months ago for small declines in the number of border crossings, as you frequently see during that time of year, you now have record high numbers and the chaos just continues to deepen.

-So there's widespread agreement among Republican senators and congressmen that we need to try to get real meaningful border security measures passed, whether it's now or whether it's 45 days from now when these matters come to a head with full-year spending bills.
+So there's widespread agreement among Republican senators and congressmen that we need to try to get real, meaningful border security measures passed, whether it's now or whether it's 45 days from now when these matters come to a head with full-year spending bills.

 Well, Mitch McConnell already signed off on the spending limits that I think are way too high.